 This section provides some details of the development history of ERGM along with some test results.

 The ERGM is a 12-caliber, rocket-assisted projectile.
 The projectile is launched from the 5" (12.7 cm) gun mount and guided to its target using both a Global Positioning System (GPS) and an inertial guidance system for a planned CEP accuracy of 10 to 20 meters.
 The warhead was originally to contain 72 submunitions, but this was later changed to be a unitary blast fragment type.
 As ERGM is much heavier than conventional munitions and has much longer range specifications, a special propellant charge is required.
 The resulting substantially increased firing "blow" led to the need for a more robust mounting with a longer gun barrel and hence the development of the 5"/62 (12.7 cm) Mark 45 Mod 4.
-This program has had a troubled development and may be cancelled in favor of the competing BTERM long-range guided projectile.
+This program had a troubled development and was ultimately cancelled.

 The 25 October 1999 issue of Inside the Navy reported that Dr. Lee Buchanan, Assistant Secretary of the Navy for Research, Development and Acquisition, in an 8 October letter to Raytheon's chief executive officer, expressed "great concern" about the ERGM development and stated that "we have no confidence that the end [of ERGM's problems] is in sight.
 I have insisted that [Navy program officials] seriously consider even the most extreme alternatives as I do not believe that marginal adjustments will be effective."
 He added that, "The [R&D] cost of the program has more than doubled and current predictions call for delivery at least three years late."
 The article went on to say that the problems with ERGM are "frustrating senior service officials who are concerned that, despite conquering some challenges, further development puzzles still lie ahead."
 Some of the problems reported include unacceptably short barrel life and failure of the ERGM guidance system.
 In the FY2001 fiscal plan, the Navy greatly increased the development budget for this weapon in an effort to speed deployment.